MateoPeri/unity-cloud-deployer/README.md

 There is also a logging functionality for debug purposes.

 ## How to set up the server
+For now, there are only instructions for setting it up on IIS, as I don't know how to do it on other environments.
+I could use some help on that.
+### IIS
 Download and unzip a file from [the releases page](https://github.com/MateoPeri/unity-cloud-deployer/releases).
 You can alternatively compile it yourself using the source code provided.
-### IIS
-(IIS instructions)
+On the IIS Manager, create a new site (or a subsite ?, if you implement it on an already running website).
+Then,

 ## Unity Cloud Dashboard Configuration
 On the [Cloud Dashboard](https://developer.cloud.unity3d.com/) select a project, go to settings, then integrations.